AnDamazio/practicing-the-basics/README.md

 # practising the basics

-A repository to.... you already know, it's self explanatory
+A repository to... you already know, it's self explanatory